JohnRuhl/jbolo/README.md

 Or, you can use the following line (modified for your installation) in every notebook you use this stuff in:

     sys.path.insert(0,'/path/to/jbolo/python/')

+To make your life easy in terms of accessing a few supporting files, you should create an environment variable pointing to the root of your jbolo installation.
+For example, if you are running the bash shell you'd add this to your .bash_profile :

+export JBOLO_PATH=/Users/ruhl/code/jbolo/

+Right now this helps with two inputs:
-There are some Aperture function pickle files required to calcualate the horn-horn correlation factors.
-Those live in jbolo/ApertureFuncs, and at this point you need to run your python scripts from the jbolo/ directory in order for the relevant physics.py function to find them.
+- There are some Aperture function pickle files required to calcualate the horn-horn correlation factors.
+Those live in the jbolo/ApertureFuncs directory.
+The code will find them if you define that environment variable;  your other option is to run things directly from your jbolo directory, or make symlinks to the relevant places.

-You'll probably need Charlie Hill's hdf5 file containing a grid of atmospheric mission vs (frequency, pwv, elevation).
-Download it from http://pbfs.physics.berkeley.edu/BoloCalc/ATM/atm_20201217.hdf5 and put it in jbolo/atmos/atm_20201217.hdf5.
-The yaml file needs to point to that file in the relevant spot (see example).
+- You'll probably need Charlie Hill's hdf5 file containing a grid of atmospheric mission vs (frequency, pwv, elevation).
+Download it from http://pbfs.physics.berkeley.edu/BoloCalc/ATM/atm_20201217.hdf5 and put it in jbolo/atmos/atm_20201217.hdf5 .
+You can either point to that file in the input yaml file, or not point to it and the code should find it if you've put it there.

-You can run it from within your jbolo directory (as the example notebooks do), or create a parallel directory with your scripts, yamls, and notebooks that call it.
+You can run jbolo from within your jbolo directory (as the example notebooks do), or create a parallel directory with your scripts, yamls, and notebooks that call it.
 This is what we do for cmb-s4, in S4's bolo_calc_runs/jbolo repo.